 Behaviors can also increase risk for AFib.
 These include caffeine consumption and the misuse of alcohol.
 High stress levels or mental health conditions can also be a factor in AFib.

 The chances of developing AFib increase with age.
-About 70 percent of people with AFib are between the ages of 65 and 85.
+About of people with AFib are between the ages of 65 and 85.
 The prevalence of AFib is higher in men.
 However, since women live longer than men, the overall number of men and women with AFib is about equal.

 You don’t always feel symptoms of AFib, but some common symptoms include heart palpitations and shortness of breath.